 News & Events

-Join us every Saturday and Sunday from 11-3 for our All You Can Eat Brunch option in addition to our a la carte menu.
+Can’t decide which brunch dishes to try?
+Sample them all every Saturday and Sunday from 11am til 3pm for our All You Can Eat Brunch option in addition to our à la carte menu.

 With locations in Arlington, Va. and College Park, Md., Mike Isabella’s Kapnos Taverna serves classic and coastal-inspired Greek dishes, including favorites from the Greek Islands along with tastes from other regions known for their fine local products.